ipeaGIT/r5r/README.md

 3. `travel_time_matrix`
    * Fast function that returns a simple 'data.frame' with travel time estimates between one or multiple origin destination pairs.

+4. `accessibility`
+   * Fast computation of access to opportunities.
+The function returns a `data.table` with accessibility estimates for all origin points by  transport mode given a selected decay function.
+Multiple decay functions are available, including step (cumulative opportunities), logistic, fixed Exponential and linear.

 ### Demonstration on sample data
 See a detailed demonstration of `r5r` in this [intro Vignette](https://ipeagit.github.io/r5r/articles/intro_to_r5r.html).
 To illustrate